rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 $ oc apply -k redis-slave-app/acm-resources
 ```

-As we can see the redis-slave microservice is deployed into the cluster2 because of the placementrules.
+As we can see, the redis-slave microservice is deployed in cluster2 because of the placementrules.

 [![](/images/submariner6.png "Submariner Diagram 5")]({{site.url}}/images/submariner6.png)

-* We need to do a final tweak into the guestbook namespace in both managed clusters and allow our apps to run as anyuid temporally:
+* We need to do a final tweak in the guestbook namespace in both managed clusters and allow our apps to run as anyuid temporarily:

 ```
 $ oc config use-context cluster1